-- Oregon Health Authority Signs You Can Post - Oregon Health Authority Guidance for the General Public - Oregon Health Authority Statewide Mask, Face Covering, and Face Shield Guidance
+Oregon Health Authority Statewide Mask, Face Covering, and Face Shield Guidance

-Temporary Oregon OSHA COVID-19 Rule Appendix A-2 Mandatory Workplace Guidance for RETAIL STORES
+Appendix A-2 Mandatory Workplace Guidance for Retail Stores

-Application: This appendix applies to retail stores.
-To the degree this appendix provides specific guidance, it supplements, but does not replace, the requirements of the Temporary COVID-19 Rule (OAR 437-001-0744).

-Note: In accordance with Oregon Health Authority Statewide Mask, Face Covering, Face Shield Guidance and subsection (3)(b) of the Temporary Rule for COVID-19, it is strongly recommended but not required that individuals wear a mask or face covering as source control instead of a face shield alone.

-A. Physical Distancing Measures.
+- Application: This appendix applies to retail stores.
+To the degree this appendix provides specific guidance, it supplements, but does not replace, the requirements of the [temporary] COVID-19 Rule (OAR 437-001-0744). - Note: In accordance with Oregon Health Authority Statewide Mask, Face Covering, Face Shield Guidance and subsection (3)(b) of the [temporary] Rule for COVID-19, it is strongly recommended but not required that individuals wear a mask or face covering as source control instead of a face shield alone. - A. Physical Distancing Measures.
 To ensure appropriate physical distancing, employers operating retail stores must limit the number of customers in the retail store and focus on maintaining at least 6 feet of distance between people and employees in the store.
 Store management must determine maximum occupancy to maintain at least 6 feet of physical distancing, considering areas of the store prone to crowding (such as aisles and certain sections or display areas) and limit admittance accordingly.